LukaK/aws-eks-infrastructure/README.md

 ArgoCD is continuous deployment tool for kubernetes platform that ensures that the state of the cluster is aligned with the git repository.

-To start, retrieve the initial admin password.
+To login to the portal, start by retrieve the initial admin password.
 ```bash
 kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```